Mean curvature flow with obstacles: a viscosity approach: Existence and uniqueness

-\begin{lem} Let $\mathcal F$ be a family of subsolutions of \eqref{vsol} and define $U:=\sup\{u(x),u\in \mathcal F\}$.
-Then, $U^\ast$ is a subsolution of \eqref{vsol}. \end{lem} To prove this lemma, we need the following proposition which will be useful later. \begin{prop} Let $v$ be a upper semicontinuous function, $(x,t) \in \Rn \times \R$ and $(a,p,X) \in J^{2,+} v(x,t)$.
-Assume there exists a sequence $(v_n)$ of usc functions which satisfy \begin{enumerate}[i)] \item There exists $(x_n,t_n)$ such that $(x_n,t_n,v_n(x_n,t_n)) \to (x,t,v(x,t))$ \item $(z_n,s_n) \to (z,s)$ in $\Rn \times \R$ implies $\limsup v_n(z_n,s_n) \ls v(z,s).$ \end{enumerate} Then, there exists $(\hat x_n,\hat t_n)\in \Rn\times \R,\; (a_n,p_n,X_n) \in \mathcal J^{2,+}v_n(\hat x_n,\hat t_n)$ such that
+\begin{lem} Let $\mathcal F$ be a family of subsolutions of \eqref{vsol} and define $U(x,t) :=\sup\{u(x,t)),u\in \mathcal F\}$.
+Then, $U^\ast$ is a subsolution of \eqref{vsol}. \end{lem} To prove this lemma, we need the following proposition which will be useful later. \begin{prop} Let $v$ be a upper semicontinuous function, $(x,t) \in \Rn \times \R$ and $(a,p,X) \in \mathcal P^{2,+} v(x,t)$.
+Assume there exists a sequence $(v_n)$ of usc functions which satisfy \begin{enumerate}[i)] \item There exists $(x_n,t_n)$ such that $(x_n,t_n,v_n(x_n,t_n)) \to (x,t,v(x,t))$ \item $(z_n,s_n) \to (z,s)$ in $\Rn \times \R$ implies $\limsup v_n(z_n,s_n) \ls v(z,s).$ \end{enumerate} Then, there exists $(\hat x_n,\hat t_n)\in \Rn\times \R,\; (a_n,p_n,X_n) \in \mathcal P^{2,+}v_n(\hat x_n,\hat t_n)$ such that

-\end{prop} The proof of the proposition and the lemma can be found in \cite{c92user}, Lemma 4.2 (with obvious changes due to the parabolic situation and obstacles).
+\end{prop} The proof of the proposition and the lemma can be found in \cite{c92user}, Lemma 4.2 and Proposition 4.3 (with obvious changes due to the parabolic situation and obstacles).

 In our way to prove that $W$ is the solution of \eqref{vsol}, we need to show that it is a subsolution of \eqref{vsol}.
-Lemma \ref{supsol} shows that it satisfies the viscosity equation with obstacles, because every subsolution $u$ satisfies $u^- \ls u \ls u^+$ which imples that $u^- \ls W \ls u^+$ and, taking the enveloppe (and using the continuity of $u^\pm$),

-Nevertheless, we know nothing on the initial conditions.
+Lemma \ref{supsol} shows that $W^\ast$ is a subsolution of \eqref{vsol} with obstacles, but without taking the initial condition into account.
 Indeed even if for all subsolution, one has $u(x,0) \ls u_0(x)$, which implies $W(x,0) \ls u_0(x)$, taking the semicontinuous envelope could break this inequality.
 We thus need to build some continuous barriers which will force $W^\ast$ to remain below $u_0$ at time zero.
 More precisely, we build a continuous supersolution $w^+$ which gets the initial data $u_0$.
 Then, by comparison principle, every subsolution $u$ will satisfy $u \ls w^+$ and $W \ls w^+$.
-Taking the enveloppe will yield which will imply
+Taking the envelope will yield which will imply

 Similarly, we build a continuous subsolution $w^-$ which also gets the initial data.
 By the very definition of $W$, it gives $W(x,0) \gs u_0(x).$

 For technical reasons, we begin building the solution in the case where $k=0$.